nasccped/kojamp/USAGE.md

 # this way
 kojamp help subcommand_name

-# or this way too
+# or this way
 kojamp subcommand_name --help
 ```

 ## New

-Create a Java/Kotlin project in a new folder.
+Creates a Java/Kotlin project in a new folder.

 ### Arguments and flags